-We, at Agave Pediatrics, are proud to offer a complete solution to issues related to oral ties.
+We are proud to offer a complete solution to issues related to oral ties.
 We have more than a decade long history with over 10,000 procedures performed with extremely high success rates.
-We are not a ‘frenectomy office’, and in fact, we manage a significant proportion of referrals to us by careful observation and without performing the procedure.
-First and foremost, our team at Agave Pediatrics is committed to being advocates for your children and helping your family to get the best results.
+However, we also manage a significant proportion of referrals to us through careful observation without performing a procedure.
+Our team at Agave Pediatrics is committed to being advocates for your children and helping your family to get the best results.

 Holistic Pediatric Lens

 We view your child through a holistic pediatric lens and consider all potential diagnoses that may be causing feeding problems, speech difficulties, or other symptoms.
 For example, infant neck tightness (torticollis) can cause an infant to prefer feeding on one side, with feeding difficulties present only when feeding on the other side.
 Spit up (reflux) can be caused by the infant consuming air due to a poor seal around the breast, or can be caused by food allergies that can be passed through the milk.

 Our holistic approach is supported by our multidisciplinary team - we offer lactation support, speech and feeding therapy, and bodywork services in-house to rule out other diagnoses and treat any of the wider symptoms of tongue and lip ties.

 While an upper lip tie may cause problems, research indicates the tongue as the primary contributor to feeding challenges, speech difficulties, and oral motor dysfunction.
 We take all procedures involving children very seriously and approach the surgical correction of oral ties with a conservative, necessity-based model of care.

 In roughly 50% of patients, “watchful waiting” after a tongue tie release results in improved feeding or speech without the need for an upper lip tie procedure.